-Flexys Chief Operating Officer and information security expert, Dr David Scholefield, measures the potential risk of ageing debt collection systems against the protection and functionality offered by modern, low maintenance SaaS systems.
+Flexys Chief Information Security Officer, Dr David Scholefield, measures the potential risk of ageing debt collection systems against the protection and functionality offered by modern, low maintenance SaaS systems.

 It’s an open secret that time is running out for legacy collections systems.
 With their roots in the pre-internet age, the speed of cloud-native software evolution has left these long-in-the-tooth systems significantly behind the curve and in some cases, no longer economically viable, supportable or maintainable.
 Why does this matter to you?